top of page

 About me

-Most of my research concerns connections between ethics and epistemology.
-One of my main research projects argues for the view that epistemic norms are sensitive to morality.
-(This commitment is sometimes called moral encroachment in epistemology.)
-I have also written on the ethics and epistemology of disagreement and on the fittingness and unfittingness of a range of attitudes, including belief, hope, emotion, and apathy.
+Most of my research concerns ethics, epistemology, or emotion.
+I have written on the ethics and epistemology of disagreement, on the connection between morality and epistemic standards on belief, and on the fittingness and unfittingness of a range of attitudes, including belief, hope, emotion, and apathy.
+Some of my newest work has to do with the ethics of artificial intelligence.
 See more about my research below.

 I am passionate about teaching philosophy, both at the undergraduate level and in my community more broadly.
-Courses that I have taught as a lead instructor include Social and Political Philosophy, Metaethics, Engineering Ethics, and Asian Philosophies.
+I have taught a wide range of courses at the undergraduate level, including Social and Political Philosophy, Philosophy of Law, Metaethics, Engineering Ethics, and Asian Philosophies.
 I have also founded two philosophy-themed summer camps for high schoolers: Ohio State's Philosophy and Critical Thinking (P.A.C.T.) camp, and the VCU Summer Camp in Philosophy.
 See more about my teaching below.

 in the News